 Ms. Torregrossa-O'Connor first became associated with the firm after completing an appellate clerkship with the Honorable Thomas F. Shebell, Jr. in 1991.
 She practiced in the areas of criminal defense and civil rights before joining the Ocean County Prosecutor's Office in 1993.
 As an assistant prosecutor, she acquired significant jury trial experience.
 Before returning to the firm, she joined the firm of O'Connor and O'Connor, where she practiced in the area of municipal law, handling discrimination claims, labor and employment matters, disciplinary actions, and other matters before various local boards.

-Ms. Torregrossa-O'Connor is a member of the Board of Trustees of the New Jersey Women Lawyer's Association and serves as co-chair of its Membership Committee.
-She is also a Trustee and member of the Association of Criminal Defense Lawyers of New Jersey where she serves as Co-Chair of the Legislative Committee.
+Ms. Torregrossa-O'Connor is a member of the Board of Trustees of the New Jersey Women Lawyer's Association and serves as Co-Chair of its Judicial Outreach Committee.
+She presently serves as Secretary/Trustee of the Association of Criminal Defense Lawyers of New Jersey where she also serves as Co-Chair of the Legislative Committee.
+She was appointed Co-Chair of the Criminal Section of the New Jersey Association for Justice.
 Ms. Torregrossa-O'Connor is a member of the Middlesex Bar Association, and is a Trustee and member of the Monmouth Bar Association, where she also serves as Chair of the Criminal Practice Committee and appointed member of the Juvenile Justice Committee.
 Ms. Torregrossa-O'Connor is also member of the Communications Committee of the Associate Alumni of Douglass College.
 She serves as an appointed member of the New Jersey Supreme Court Committee on Jury Selection.
 She has served as a member of the District IX Ethics Committee since 2013.

-Ms. Torregrossa-O'Connor was recently selected for inclusion in the 2015 list of the Best Lawyers in America and named the Best Lawyers 2015 Criminal Defense: White Collar “Lawyer of the Year” in Woodbridge.
+Ms. Torregrossa-O'Connor was recently selected for inclusion in both the 2015 and 2016 list of the Best Lawyers in America and named the Best Lawyers 2015 Criminal Defense: White Collar “Lawyer of the Year” in Woodbridge.

 Area of Emphasis: